insentia/windows_sharepoint/README.md

 ```
 ## Known issues
 Please don't add a '/' after the WebApp URL and site url, if you do so AutoSpInstaller will throw an error and will not create the WebApp and site Coll.

+The User profile Service Application will be installed but the synchronisation will not work.
+You have to remove the UPA Service and create another one manually.
+(Puppet can't get back the control with infinite powershell start-process instance :(, so I have to disable this steps. ).
+(Don't forget to give Replicate Right to the sync user.)

 License
 -------